bradham/karjour/README.md

-Designed and build using the MVC paradigm and a server-side API, Karjour not only addresses the need to see available positions but uses an enchanced feature of including emotional support that job seekers utilize as they face rejection or feelings of inadequacy.Through testing, continuous integration and the use of linting tools our group has successfully build a full-stack web application to confront this need within the codeing community.
+Designed and build using the MVC paradigm and a server-side API, Karjour not only addresses the need to see available positions but uses an enchanced feature of including emotional support that job seekers utilize as they face rejection or feelings of inadequacy.Through testing, continuous integration and the use of linting tools our group has successfully build a full-stack web application to confront this need within the coding community.

 Our group has designed, build and deployed a full-stack web application to Heroku.